virtual-labs/tool-vscode-plugin/README.md

 ## Getting Started

 1. Install the extension from the Visual Studio Code Marketplace by searching for "Virtual Labs Experiment Authoring Plugin".
+2. Open a folder in Visual Studio Code where you wish to create the experiment repository.
-2. Click on the extension icon on the left panel of Visual Studio Code.
+3. Click on the extension icon on the left panel of Visual Studio Code.
-3. You will see the following list of options on the left sidebar:
+4. You will see the following list of options on the left sidebar:
     * Initialize Experiment- By clicking on this you will be propmted to enter the Experiment Repository Name that you wish to initialize.
 Clicking on Submit will create and open a new folder inside the current folder with the name of the experiment repository name.
     * Validate- Validates the code with eslint and also validates the experiment descriptor based on a schema.
     * Build Local- Creates a build folder inside the experiment repository folder and builds the experiment locally.